accumulationvector/accumulationvector.github.io/_pages/supplements.md

 It did not seem to do anything and I did not even get a placebo effect out of taking it, at least not one that I could tell.
 I do not believe it does anything whatsoever and have not taken any of it since.

 ## Spirulina

+This is one of the standouts that I would like to try taking more reguarly again.
+Had great impacts, makes me feel much better bodily overall.
+Possibly a placebo effect but very strong if that is the case.
+I'm surprised this isn't a part of multivitamins, as it really seems to do something.
+It is difficult to pin down what exactly it is doing.
+Not really a mental effect.

 ## Phenylpiracetam